 After video, capture/chart – What are we noticing and wondering about …?

 Explore (15 min)

 Show the video a second time – what do we notice watching it a second time?

 Invite students to turn and talk for a few minutes with an elbow partner as they think about what else they notice and wonder.

 After a few minutes, bring them back to whole class and invite students to share out additional findings.
 Add them to the class chart.

 Explain (20 min)

 Number students off by 1s and 2s.

-After reading, move students into groups of 4–two representing the first article and two representing the second article.
-Before they share, introduce them to the Paraphrase Passport protocol in which they will practice listening and paraphrasing what they hear from their group members.
+After reading, move students into groups of 4, with two representing the first article and two representing the second article.
+Before they share, introduce them to the Paraphrase Passport Protocol in which they will practice listening and paraphrasing what they hear from their group members.

 After the protocol, bring the class back together and discuss the video and the websites using the following questions: